XPlay1990/FileNetTools/README.md

-# FileNetDeleter
+# FileNetToolsApplication

+## Features:
+-   Create Markingsets and Folders in FileNet
-Delete Folders in FileNet recursively
+-   Delete Folders in FileNet recursively